codecomp/responsive-height/README.md

 Method | Details
 ------------- | -------------
-refresh | Immediately trigger a recalculation of the heights for all elements  based off the existing settings destroy | Removes the heights off all elements or their children and stops further processing init | Re initialises the plugin causing an immediate refresh and re binding the resizing of the window to trigger further refreshes
+refresh | Immediately trigger a recalculation of the heights for all elements  based off the existing settings. collect | Recollect the elements that will be resized, to be run after adding new items.
+This will not trigger a refresh of the sizes. destroy | Removes the heights off all elements or their children and stops further processing. init | Re initialises the plugin causing an immediate refresh and re binding the resizing of the window to trigger further refreshes.

 ## Example usage